dmolina/tflsgo_comp/README.md

 ## Init the database

-At the beginning, the app create the initial database.
+At the beginning, the app create the initial database, with the CEC'2013 Benchmark.
+No data algorithms is inserted.

 ## Run the application